-• Students who are only enrolled in College of Graduate Studies programs and who are not enrolled in any other Roseman University program,
+Students who are only enrolled in College of Graduate Studies programs and who are not enrolled in any other Roseman University program,

-Any student that does not fall into one of the categories listed above must have continuous adequate health insurance coverage that meets Roseman's minimum health insurance requirements from the date of enrollment through graduation, regardless of whether the student's academic schedules include classroom instruction or participation in clinical rotations.
+Any student that does not fall into one of the categories listed above must have continuous adequate health insurance coverage that meets Roseman's minimum health insurance requirements from the date of enrollment through graduation, regardless of whether the student's academic schedule includes classroom instruction or participation in clinical rotations.

 Students required to have health insurance coverage must meet the minimum program requirements of the student health insurance plan selected by the University.
 These minimum requirements and additional information on the process to request to use a student's personal insurance coverage rather than purchasing the student health insurance plan selected by the University (i.e., waiver) can be found on the University website at www.roseman.edu in the 'Current Students/Student Health Insurance section.
 Waivers are required every year regardless of if one is already on file from the previous year.
 Students who do not meet the required deadlines will be billed and responsible for the full cost of the health insurance premium.
 The University does not provide student health insurance coverage.
 Rather, the university works with a third-party insurer.

 Students required to have health insurance coverage during their enrollment that lose their coverage due to no fault of their own may be eligible to enroll in the University plan.
-To enroll in the plan mid-year after involuntary loss of coverage, you must notify Roseman, as well as our Insurer, United HealthCare (UHC), by calling (800) 767- 0700.
-Failure to notify Roseman and UHC, and/or failure to have adequate health insurance could result in suspension from clinical participation and possible termination from the program.
+To enroll in the plan mid-year after involuntary loss of coverage, you must notify Roseman and provide a loss of coverage letter.
+We will work with our Insurer, United HealthCare (UHC), to ensure you are enrolled in our plan as soon as possible and to prevent any gaps in your coverage.
+Failure to notify Roseman and/or failure to have adequate health insurance could result in suspension from clinical participation and possible termination from the program.